PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-user-properties-initializing.rst

         awake() {

-            // at this point, the instance was created and the user properties set with new values
+            // at this point, all objects in the scene are created
+            // and the user properties are set with new values

             if (this.flameType === "fire") {
                 this.body.mass = 50;